 As with a lot of things in life, the earlier you make a reservation the better to insure that it will be available when you want to use it.Since you rent vehicles on a first-come-first-served basis, you may be stuck renting a vehicle that doesn’t meet your needs or wishes.
 That’s why you should make contact with a rental truck agency as soon as you know you will need a truck.

-When renting a truck, you may be presented with an almost overwhelming number of options.
-However, be sure you know what type of vehicle you need before you rent it.
-For example, don’t rent a truck that is too small if you know you need plenty of room for office furniture and boxes.
+When renting a moving truck, you may be presented with an overwhelming number of options.
+However, be sure you know what type of vehicle you need before you end up Renting a Moving Truck you dont want or need.
+For example, don’t rent a moving truck that is too small!
+If you know you need plenty of room for office furniture and boxes get a larger size.

-Rental trucks are typically divided into classes based on their length, which ranges from about 10 to 26 feet for a standard box truck.
+Renting a Moving Truck is typically divided into classes based on their length.
+Moving trucks range from about 10 to 26 feet for a standard box truck.
 If you aren’t sure what size you need for your move, ask the company for advice.
 In general, a 15-foot box truck is ideal for a small office move.

 You might be confused about rental insurance and how your own individual auto insurance comes into play when renting a truck.
-Some rental truck companies provide insurance options for renters, and these options can make financial sense even for those drivers who already have other coverage.
+Some rental truck companies provide insurance options for renters.
+These options can make financial sense even for those drivers who already have other coverage.
 If you’re not sure whether your own auto insurance will cover you, call your insurer to find out.

-The company may also offer a collision damage waiver, which is not a type of insurance but does protect the truck if you get in an accident with another moving vehicle.
+The company may also offer a collision damage waiver.
+This is not a type of insurance, but it does protect the truck if you get in an accident with another moving vehicle.